-These discriminatory practices in the workplace can be insidious and extremely simple too – merely by insisting on needing a proficiency in the Chinese language would block access to the majority of the non-Chinese job-hunters.
-This is despite Chinese language not being a practical requirement or function to the job being applied for, such as tuition jobs which are being taught in English.
+These discriminatory practices in the workplace can be insidious and extremely simple too – merely insisting on needing a proficiency in the Chinese language would block access to the majority of the non-Chinese job-hunters.
+This is despite the Chinese language not being a practical requirement or function to the job being applied for, such as tuition jobs that are being taught in English.
 But surely such explicitly discriminatory practices would be illegal, right?

 No. Interestingly, Singapore currently has no official laws against racism in job adverts, and the only indication of disapproval of such practices would be the standards set by the Tripartite Guidelines on Fair Employment Practices (TAFEP).
 The guidelines set is that “Race should not be a criterion for selection of job candidates…”, and it is ‘strongly encouraged’ for employers to follow through with this.
-Otherwise, these guidelines are not actually legally-binding.
+Otherwise, these guidelines are not actually legally binding.
 Hence, being racially discriminatory in such situations would not, technically, be wrong.

 I understand.
 But how can I help?

 It is indeed difficult to grapple with such unpleasant realities faced by the minorities, and I admit such long-standing practices which have no place in our multi-racial society would take long to uproot.
 However, if you are part of the majority in Singapore, there is a lot you can help as an ally.
 If you happen to be an employer, even better!